HermesGermany/galapagos/docs/Demo Setup.md

 Note that starting up all the services will take some time - several **minutes** is completely normal.
 You can check the progress of the Demo initialization using the script `./demo-status.sh`.

+Once the setup is done, open your browser and enter the URL which has been output by the setup script.
+You will see a Keycloak login page.
+Available users in the demo setup are `admin1` and `user1`, both having their username as password.

 ## Reduce Memory Consumption

 If you do not have 8 GB of (free!) memory available, you may try to reduce the memory assigned to the Kafka brokers.
 For